CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

          WHERE structure_id=(SELECT id FROM structures WHERE alias='collections_for_collection_tree_view') AND structure_field_id=(SELECT id FROM structure_fields WHERE `model`='Collection' AND `tablename`='collections' AND `field`='collection_protocol_id' AND `structure_value_domain` =(SELECT id FROM structure_value_domains WHERE domain_name='collection_protocols') AND `flag_confidential`='0');

+      Check if Hook files exist on your local installation for the View '\app\Plugin\ClinicalAnnotation\View\ClinicalCollectionLinks\listall.ctp' and check if $addButtonLinks is managed by these Hooks and have to be updated to support Collection Ptotocols.

    ### 2 # Database connection details : 'persistent' field
    -----------------------------------------------------------

-      To guarantee that the right error page will be displayed when database connection will failed, be sure that the 'persistent' is set to 'false'.
+      To guarantee that the right error page will be displayed when database connection fails, be sure that the 'persistent' is set to 'false'.

          public $default = array(
            'datasource' => 'Database/Mysql',